UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Developing & testing (debugging)

-Develop and test (debugging) the project capturing the hardware circuit in Proteus and writting the C source code.
+Develop and test (debugging) the project capturing the hardware circuit in Proteus and writing the C source code.

 Note: Step-by-step tactical approach for developing and testing the project: Read one input at a time and run to check that the voltage value is correctly captured as a valid digital value in RAM memory.
 Write one output at a time and run to check that your code is correct to light the LED connected at the output pin.

-Design phase #2: an LCD will indicate ASCII messages and numbers.
-In this application, we should install an LCD screen at each storey.
-However let's imagine only one at storey 0.
+An LCD will indicate ASCII messages and numbers.
+In this application, we should install an LCD screen at each level.
+However let's imagine only one at level 0.

-Explain how to connect and program the LCD display to show ASCII messages such: "Car stopped at storey 0", "moving UP", "Close door when ready", etc. on the screen such: "PLAY", "STOP", etc.
+Explain how to connect and program the LCD display to show ASCII messages such: "Car stopped at floor 0", "moving UP", "Close door when ready", etc.

-While the car is moving up or down, display as a number the downcount of the seconds left before stopping in the storey.
+Let us suppose that the car takes 22 s from one level to the next.
+While the car is moving up or down, display as a number the down count of the seconds left before stopping in the level.

 Configure and program TMR2 to replace the external CLK oscillator.
 Explain whether new states are required.

 Optional: A security enhancement for preventing user accidents can be added in a new design phase #2.
-Install sensors switches (DS1, DS0) and electric drop bolt locks (DL1, DL0) in the storey doors, so that the car does not move unless doors are closed, and they do not open while the car is in transit or is not yet stopped in the corrresponding storey.
+Install sensors switches (DS1, DS0) and electric drop bolt locks (DL1, DL0) in the level doors, so that the car does not move unless doors are closed, and they do not open while the car is in transit or is not yet stopped in the corresponding floor.

 Storey door secured wiith androp bold lock

 Fig. 5.
-Example of an storey door secured with an electric drop bolt lock (ref.).
-The idea is to keep the storey doors closed while the car is in transit
+Example of a level door secured with an electric drop bolt lock (ref.).
+The idea is to keep the level doors closed while the car is in transit and inhibiting car movements while doors are open.